redi-russela/scala-demo/README.md

 Using the same language for the full stack and having shared sources allows us in this project allows for both the server-side and client-side to:
 * Use the same exact validation logic,
-* Share the RMI interface.
+* Share the RMI interface,
+* Share dependency injection modules.

 ### Key technologies